Kripu-star/Towe-Of-Hanoi/README.md

 # How to Run the Game
 You'll need to have the Java Development Kit (JDK) installed on your computer.

-Download the Code: Download all the .java files into a single folder on your computer.
+Download the Code: Download the .java files into a single folder on your computer.

 Open a Terminal: Navigate to the folder where you saved the files using your command line or terminal.